 Our Final Recommendation

-Our choice for the best work shoes men can wear is the Skechers for Work Cankton Shoes because it is the most comfortable and stylish.
+Our choice for the best work shoes men can wear is the Skechers for Work Cankton Shoes because it’s the most comfortable and stylish.
 Also, these shoes have all of the protection you’d expect from a high-end pair of work shoes.
-Its best protection features include a steel toe and electric hazard protection.
+Its best protection features include a steel toe, and electrical hazard rated safety shoes protection.